Are you someone who is seen as a TRUSTED colleague?

 - Satisfactory Police Check and check against the PVG List

-- Experience of working in a care/support setting, ideally within learning disability services (essential)
+- Experience of working in a care/support setting (desirable)

 We offer permanent, secure roles with scope to develop and progress within the organisation.
 Salaries are very competitive and we have a great range of staff benefits including cashback at various shops and supermarkets and access to free counselling services.